 Non-traumatic spinal cord injuries could be caused by worsening medical conditions, such as blood clots, tumors or swelling.
 These conditions can stem from cancer, arthritis, osteoporosis, and other infections and inflammation or degenerative spinal diseases.

-In some instances, spinal cord injuries are the result of medical malpractice in which doctors or other medical professionals were negligent during surgery or during the course of treatment or they misdiagnosis the injury.
+In some instances, spinal cord injuries are the result of medical malpractice in which doctors or other medical professionals were negligent during surgery or the course of treatment or them misdiagnosis the injury.
 If this happened to you or your loved one, you should speak to an experienced medical malpractice attorney immediately.

 A misdiagnosis, failure to diagnose or delayed treatment of certain diseases can result in a spinal injury or further damage to the spinal cord.
 This is true in cases such as Spinal Stenosis and Spina Bifida.
 Surgical errors can also result in a spinal cord injury or nerve damage.

 If a doctor ignores a potential spinal cord injury caused by trauma or assumes the injury will heal on its own without proper follow-up and treatment, this is a form of medical malpractice and you may be eligible to file a legal claim.

 Spinal cord injuries can result in a loss of sensation and movement and paralysis.
 The following classifications are used to describe the severity of a patient’s spinal cord injury: